This six-week workshop offers participants metal casting techniques for small scale sculpture and jewellery applications.

 - Cleaning, finishing and polishing techniques

-Please wear safe, closed-toe footwear (no sandals or high heels).
-Please bring a notebook, pen, and pencil.
-All other materials will be provided.
+Please wear safe, closed-toe footwear (no sandals or thongs) and bring a sketch/notebook, pen and pencils.

 Course Dates & Times